 Sleep is vital for regulating insulin, cortisol and melatonin levels:

 The other concern is that when we aren’t sleeping well, our blood sugar hormone called insulin, remains high.
 So too, does our chronic stress hormone called cortisol.
-A high sugar diet and increased stress also messes up the production of melatonin, our sleep hormone.
+A high sugar diet and increased stress also messes up the production of melatonin, our precious go-to-sleep hormone.

-The lower that melatonin is before you go to bed and the lower it stays overnight, the more awake you feel.
+Our melatonin hormone levels are important.
+The lower that melatonin is before you go to bed and the lower it stays overnight, the more awake and restless you are during the night.
 The more awake you feel, the busier your brain and the more hot flushes you have … night after night it happens and over time your brain and your hormones are now reading this as your ‘new normal’.
-Every day is becomes a marathon to get through.
+Every day then becomes a marathon to get through.

-As many of you already know – the result is daily fatigue, exhaustion, irritability, depression, sore joints and with your insulin levels all mixed up overnight, the weight starts to increase around your belly too.
+As many of you already know – the result is daily fatigue, exhaustion, irritability, depression, sore joints and with your insulin levels all mixed up overnight, the weight starts to increase around your belly or around your thighs too.

-That’s why in the MyMT ‘Transform Me’ weight loss programme and the MyMT Circuit Breaker symptom-reduction programme the first module you listen to is simply called ‘Sleep All Night’.
+That’s why in the MyMT™ ‘Transform Me’ weight loss programme the first module you listen to is simply called ‘Sleep All Night’.
 Without this precious sleep, your body doesn’t burn fat.

 Not sleeping has such a negative effect on our health as we age including on our liver and gut health.